wirshingh/Phyluce-UCE-pipeline-workflow-for-Hydra/README.md

 This workflow is modified from the LAB Phyluce Tuorial found on GitHub (https://github.com/SmithsonianWorkshops/Targeted_Enrichment/blob/master/phyluce.md).

 The primary difference is that this workflow begins with genome contigs previously assembled using Spades (or other programs) that have generated “.fasta” files of assembled contigs.
-A .fasta file with the desired UCE probe-set is also required.
+A ".fasta" file with the desired UCE probe-set is also required.

-All required job files (and related sub-directories) for this workflow can be downloaded here
+All required job files (and related sub-directories) for this workflow can be downloaded here - https://sinet-my.sharepoint.com/:u:/g/personal/wirshingh_si_edu/EW0R6kQH-XZEgPCqAYe63akBAF5hxbqwJB0g_5OBDWZaxQ?e=12qDPG

-Preparatory Notes
+## Preparatory Notes

-Requried Files
+### Requried Files
 1. A UCE probe set in fasta format
 2. Assembled contigs for each sample in fasta format
 3. Job files and directory templates (link to download above)